drewm27/speakerrankings/bookshelf-medium.md

 The Medium Bookshelf class of speakers generally have woofers between 4" to 6".
 These speakers will generally be the best size/performance trade-off for most people.
 The Bookshelf class have no battery, come in pairs and generally will sound better than most portable battery Bluetooth speakers.
 Bigger woofers will have deeper bass but the speaker will generally be larger and heavier.
 They all come with a built in amp so you can play directly from your phone or laptop.
 Nearly all of these speakers will sound good enough to most people except for a few non recommended ones at the bottom.

+**Use your browser's search feature to search for speakers on this page.**

 This section is still under development so there may be speakers that are better than the ones below.

 For off grid use, check out a [power bank](/portable-power-stations/)